 By having all criminal appeals handled by appellate specialists, the Appeals Division is a relatively unique institution among United States Attorney's Offices.
 The Appeals Division has had a long and successful history.
 Its members have included a Supreme Court Justice, a Third Circuit Judge, two District Court Judges and an Attorney General of New Jersey.

-The current members of the Appeals Division include its Chief, Mark E. Coyne, its Deputy Chief, Caroline A. Sadlowski, and five other Assistant United States Attorneys, who are located in our Newark and Camden offices.
+The current members of the Appeals Division include its Chief, Mark E. Coyne, and seven other Assistant United States Attorneys, who are located in our Newark and Camden offices.
 Unless otherwise notified, all correspondence in appeals in criminal and section 2255 cases should be sent to:

 Mark E. Coyne